DuckyHCMUT/HK211_CO2014_DSLab/README.md

 # HK211_DatabaseSystemsLab

 How to run:
-- Simply navigate to Assignment_2/app/bin/debug and run the WindowsFormAss2.exe file.
+- Simply navigate to Assignment_2/app/WindowsFormsAss2 and run the Fabric Agency (Shortcut file).

-How to modify:
-- Use Visual Studio 2019 and open the WindowsFormsAss2.csproj.

 *Have fun!*